Your Cart

 Most STIs are spread only through unprotected sexual contact with someone who has an infection or virus.
 This includes skin-to-skin contact, having oral sex, anal sex, or vaginal sex without using condoms or dental dams, or any act that involves exchanging genital secretions (like sharing sex toys).

 There are a few exceptions, though.
-Chlamydia and some other STIs including herpes (HSV), for example, can be transmitted to a baby during childbirth if the mother has an active chlamydia infection.
+Chlamydia, for example, can be transmitted to a baby during childbirth if the mother has an active chlamydia infection.
 Viral STDs like human immunodeficiency virus (HIV), human papillomavirus (HPV), and genital herpes can also be spread by sharing needles (which is why doing intravenous drugs is a risk factor for HIV).
-HIV can also be transmitted to a baby during pregnancy.

 Can you get STDs from a toilet seat?

-It's almost impossible to get a sexually transmitted disease from a toilet seat because the bacteria and viruses that cause sexually transmitted diseases can't survive on surfaces for that long.
+It's almost impossible to get an STD from a toilet seat because the bacteria and viruses that cause sexually transmitted diseases can't survive on surfaces for that long.
 They can only live in a particular environment; a toilet seat won't cut it.
-So even if a toilet seat was contaminated with bodily fluids infected with an STI, the likelihood of that infection being passed onto someone else is almost zero.
+So even if a toilet was contaminated with bodily fluids infected with an STI, the likelihood of that infection being passed onto someone else is almost zero.

-On the very, very rare chance that a sexually transmitted infection somehow did survive on a toilet seat contaminated with infected body fluids, it would still have to find a way into the opening of your genitals (your urethral or genital tract).
-So the only way of catching it is if you rubbed your genitals or an open wound onto said toilet seat.
+On the very, very rare chance that a sexually transmitted infection somehow did survive on a toilet seat contaminated with infected body fluids, it would still have to find a way into your urethra or genital tract.
+So the only way of catching it is if you rub your genitals or an open wound onto said seat.
 This goes without saying, but please don't do that!

-Even the Centers for Disease Control and Prevention (CDC) assures that you can’t contract an STD (like HIV or herpes) from a toilet.
+Even the Centers for Disease Control and Prevention (CDC) assures that you can’t contract an STD from a toilet (like HIV or herpes).
 By all means, keep practicing basic hygiene when you use the toilet, but don’t worry about catching an STI.

 What kind of infections can you get from a toilet seat?

-These bacteria and viruses are spread through the fecal-oral route, which means that fecal (poo) particles from an infected person can make someone else sick if they get in their mouth (if someone doesn’t wash their hands, then they touch food… you get the point) and cause symptoms like vomiting, diarrhea, and a fever.
-So, please wash your hands after you poop!
+These bacteria and viruses are spread through the fecal-oral route, which means that fecal (poo) particles from an infected person can make someone else sick and cause symptoms like vomiting, diarrhea, and a fever.

 Signs of an STD